Chart Color Schemes

 The level of general health in Pimpama - North is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Pimpama - North shows better-than-average health outcomes with lower prevalence of common conditions among its general population compared to national averages but higher among older and at-risk groups.
+Pimpama - North demonstrates above-average health outcomes with a low prevalence of common health conditions among its general population.

 Frequently Asked Questions - Health